 5 Takeaways From The Last Democratic Debate Before The New Hampshire Primary

-The Democratic candidates for president debated once again Friday night, just days after the Iowa caucuses and days before the New Hampshire primary Tuesday.
+The Democratic candidates for president debated once again Friday night, just days after the Iowa caucuses and days before the New Hampshire primary on Tuesday.

 The stakes were high for each of the seven candidates who debated.
 Here are five takeaways from the debate: